 where

 \end{itemize}

-Finally, let us remark that the spectral flow is even uniquely characterised by the properties {\sl i)}--{\sl iv)} above (cf. \cite{UnSfl}).
-A further uniqueness theorem for the spectral flow, which is based on the different but equivalent construction \cite{Phillips}, can be found in \cite[Subsection 5.2]{LeschSpecFlowUniqu}.
+Finally, let us note that the spectral flow is actually uniquely characterised by the properties {\sl (i)}--{\sl (iv)} above (cf. \cite{UnSfl}).
+A further uniqueness theorem for the spectral flow, which is based on the different but equivalent construction \cite{Phillips}, can be found in \cite[\S 5.2]{LeschSpecFlowUniqu}.